dbogatov/doctoral-thesis/README.md

 *Draft mode* converts all PDF graphics into low-res PNG (output file is `report-draft.pdf`).
 Draft mode requires `imagemagick` to be installed (`brew install` or `apt-get install`).

-If using with Overleaf, it suggested to run `git config core.fileMode false`.
+If using with Overleaf, it is suggested to run `git config core.fileMode false` and then `chmod +x ./document/build.sh ./test.sh`.